Lordnibbler/api_rescue/README.md

 # ApiRescue

-This is a gem designed to be used in a Rails 4.x application.
+This is a gem designed to be used in a Rails 4.x application which contains APIs.
 It enables DRY, simple controllers leveraging `ActiveRecord`'s `!` methods by automatically rescuing from common errors, i.e. `ActiveRecord::RecordNotFound`.
 Also provides a handy `#error` method to send errors (i.e. unexpected conditions) to the end user.

 ## Installation & Usage